-Leg 7 begins under the eyes of the American media as Race 10 heads back out into the vast Pacific Ocean.
+Leg 7 begins on the west coast of America as you head back out into the Pacific Ocean.
 While California and the Baja slip by to port, the talk will be of tactics; inshore or offshore?
-The inshore current can give a decent ride but, with the land close by, fickle winds affected by night and day temperature can provide an unpredictable breeze.
+The inshore current can give a decent ride but, with the land close by, fickle winds affected by night and day temperatures can provide an unpredictable breeze.
 Further offshore, the current can’t help you but more consistent winds can.
 A poor tactical decision could cost you the race, even at this early stage.

 The next race takes your north through the blue water sailing playground of the Caribbean.
 Stand by for tropical heat, trade winds and squalls.
-You can expect the challenges to come from every point of the compass all the way up to New York.
+You can expect the challenges to come from every point of the compass all the way up to final stop in this leg.
 As you draw closer, don’t be surprised if thunderstorms make a regular appearance over the horizon.
-But, as you sail past the Statue of Liberty and moor close to Ground Zero, you will probably be the only people in the city who have arrive from the west coast by sea.
-The city never sleeps, and you definitely wont.
+But, as you sail into port you will probably be the only people in the city who arrive from the west coast by sea.
 You’ve got some serious celebrating to do after taking on such a tough mental and physical challenge.